prests/SalsifyChallenge/README.md

 ## How to Execute

+This code uses Node.js and Express.js make sure both are installed and a global path is available Node.js

 1. the ./build.sh does nothing since javascript doesn't need to be compiled so just run ./run.sh
 2. You then have 3 options.
     * curl 127.0.0.1:8082/lines/[linenumber]